deepsm007/tools/rh-pre-commit/README.md

 says to, you will not need to run the configuration steps again during an update—just the steps up to and including `make install`.

+**(Options) RPM based install**

+We have begun support for RPM based installs.
+The instructions for doing an RPM based install can be found in [this guide](https://source.redhat.com/departments/it/it-information-security/leaktk/leaktk_guides/leaktk_rpm_installation).
+The guide also lists which systems we support.
+The RPM based install is already covered in the quickstart.sh if your system supports it.
+If you've installed the RPMs, you can skip to the **Configure the tools step** below.

 **Pull a fresh copy of the repo**

 ```sh